AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ---
 # Release Notes: July 2024 {#release-notes-july-24}

-Below you'll find all the features included in the June '24 release.
+Below you'll find all the features included in the July '24 release.
 Check your Adobe Marketo Engage edition for feature availability.

 The Release Notes specifically for Adobe Dynamic Chat [can be found here](/help/marketo/release-notes/dynamic-chat.md){target="_blank"}.